ionic-team/ionic-docs/docs/theming/dark-mode.md

 This sets the [application colors](/docs/theming/themes#application-colors) and [stepped colors](/docs/theming/themes#stepped-colors) on the [`:root`](https://developer.mozilla.org/en-US/docs/Web/CSS/:root) selector.

 :::caution Important
 Avoid targeting the `.ios` or `.md` selectors to override the Ionic dark theme, as these classes are added to each component and will take priority over globally defined variables.
-Instead, we can target the mode-specific classes on the `html` element.
+Instead, we can target the mode-specific classes on the `:root` element.
 :::

 :::info Demo